kataras/build-a-better-web-together/configuration.md

 		// Render contains the configs for template and rest configuration Render Render
+        // Websocket contains the configs for the websocket server Websocket Websocket
 	}

 	// Render struct keeps organise all configuration about rendering, templates and rest currently.